 Where such controls are ineffective or non-existent, the auditor may be unable to obtain sufficient appropriate audit evidence about related party relationships and transactions.
-If this were the case, the auditor would, in accordance with SSA 70522, consider the implications for the audit, including the opinionin the auditor's report.
+If this were the case, the auditor would, in accordance with SSA 705, consider the implications for the audit, including the opinion in the auditor's report.

 - A19.
-Fraudulent financial reporting often involves management override of controls that otherwise may appear to be operating effectively23.
+Fraudulent financial reporting often involves management override of controls that otherwise may appear to be operating effectively.
 The risk of management override of controls is higher if management has relationships that involve control or significant influence with parties with which the entity does business because these relationships may present management with greater incentives and opportunities to perpetrate fraud.
 For example, management's financial interests in certain related parties may provide incentives for management to override controls by (a) directing the entity, against its interests, to conclude transactions for the benefit of these parties, or (b) colluding with such parties or controlling their actions.
-Examples of possible fraud include: - Creating fictitious terms of transactions with related parties designed to misrepresent the business rationale of these transactions. - Fraudulently organizing the transfer of assets from or to management or others at amounts significantly above or below market value. - Engaging in complex transactions with related parties, such as special-purpose entities, that are structured to misrepresent the financial position or financial performance of the entity.
+Examples of possible fraud include: - Creating fictitious terms of transactions with related parties designed to misrepresent the business rationale of these transactions.